experiment-games/experiment-source/README.md

 Instead mods could be created with Lua scripting and other features not present in the original Source Engine SDK.
 &raquo; [💡 Read more about Experiment as a platform in the Developer Portal](https://experiment-games.github.io/experiment-source)

+Finally, super special thanks to those who contributed to the [Half-Life 2: Sandbox](https://github.com/Planimeter/hl2sb-src) project!
+That repository served as a great source of code and inspiration to get 'Experiment: Source' off the ground.

 ## ✨ Features